Bennington High School Newsletter

-College Bound Nebraska is a tuition waiver to students attending the University of Nebraska and are eligible for Pell Grants.
+College Bound Nebraska is a tuition waiver for students attending the University of Nebraska who are eligible for Pell Grants.

 Create a Federal Student Aid account at studentaid.gov (both you and a parent will need an account).
 This is the site you will use to complete the Free Application for Federal Student Aid (FAFSA).
 We encourage you to create a Federal Student Aid account now, as you will need the FSA ID to complete the FAFSA.

 GET FREE HELP FROM EDUCATION QUEST:

 Attend an Education Quest Virtual Financial Aid Program to learn about financial aid and the FAFSA.
 During the presentation, you can register to win a $500 scholarship!

 Call the location nearest you to set up an appointment for free help: